AndrewSRea/My_Learning_Port/JavaScript/JS_First_Steps/Assessment/README.md

     - A descriptive title such as "Assessment wanted for Silly story generator".
     - Details of what you have already tried, and what you would like the Mozilla assessors to do, e.g. if you are stuck and need help, or want an assessment.
     - A link to the example you want assessed or need help with, in an online shareable editor (as mentioned in step 1 above).
 This is a good practice to get into--it's very hard to help someone with a coding problem if you can't see their code.
-    - A link to the actual task or assessment page, so the Mozilla assesors can find the question you want help with.
+    - A link to the actual task or assessment page, so the Mozilla assessors can find the question you want help with.

 <hr>